Bull Call Spreads – A Step by Step Action Guide

-(iii) If it remains below the breakeven but above the long strike price – there may still be a small profit in it, if time value or implied volatility works in your favour.
-Decide whether to close the trade or risk waiting until expiry date and then sell the long call while letting the short call expire worthless.
+(iii) If it remains below the breakeven but above the long strike price – there may still be a small profit in it, if time value or implied volatility works in your favor.
+Decide whether to close the trade or risk waiting until expiration date and then sell the long call while letting the short call expire worthless.

 (iv) If the underlying stock falls below the long call strike price – consider the strategy in point 11, or close the entire position if you think the stock won’t recover.